 Mesh panels are incorporated into the walls, roof, and doors of many tents.
 They provide ventilation, reduce condensation, and allow for stargazing opportunities.

-Drawbacks: In cooler weather, tents with a lot of mesh can be drafty.
-They also provide less privacy.
+• Cons: In cooler weather, tents with a lot of mesh can be drafty.

 Differences between Freestanding and Non-Freestanding Tents